 For your own dataset, you have to calculate the statistics yourself.

-Create data batch using Dataloader
+Create data batch using Dataloader#

-Although we can access all the training data using the Dataset
+Although we can access all the training data using the Dataset class, but

 that is not enough.
 For deep learning, we need the functionality such as